supinenoob/weibull_distribution/README.md

 # weibull_distribution
-Melanoma till death or relapse data was used for this implementation.
+In this implementation of the Weibull distribution, Melanoma till death or relapse data was used and the significance of the observed parameters were tested.

 ## Parameters of Weibull
 Newton-Raphson was conducted in order to find the parameters of the distribution.